Acts 1

 Theme

-When we read through the Book of Acts we see God continuing to want to have fellowship with mankind.
+When we read through the book, we see God’s continued desired to have fellowship with mankind.
 We read about the preaching of Christ, and the power of the Word when it is being preached.
 We also read about the growth of the community of believers, we see progress despite opposition.

 Outline